-The command that should be executed on the remote host.
+This attribute describes the command to be executed on the remote host.
 In case this parameter contains path information, it MUST be seen as relative to the execution host file system and is therefore evaluated there.
 The attribute value SHOULD NOT relate to binary file management or file staging activities.